abitravers1989/countMyWords/README.md

 ## Where my thinking came from

 I designed the MVP as I did because I had recently done something in the command line.
-I wamted to get the simplistest working products
+I wanted to get the simplistest working products